glesdora/boris-granular-station/readme.md

 - Shift the pitch of the grains with a resolution of 1/4th of a semitone
 - Use the custom envelope control to smoothly morph between different shapes
 - Freeze the incoming audio at any time
-- Play with feedback — but be warned: since the granuator output can vary drastically, results may be unpredictable :)
+- Play with feedback ï¿½ but be warned: since the granuator output can vary drastically, results may be unpredictable :)

 ### Coming soon